Sarah Eglin (DipCNM, mBANT, BEng, ACA)

 “We fall, we break, we fail...
 But then we rise, we heal, we overcome.”

-For 20 years I worked as a Chartered Accountant, latterly managing a busy Finance department within a demanding corporate environment.
-Outside of work, I exercised hard, training for and competing in various endurance events, such as marathons, ultra-marathons, and long distance triathlons.
-My emotional life was pretty stressful too, as I bounced from one unhealthy relationship to another, also keeping buried deep with the emotional baggage of a lifetime.
+For 20 years, I worked as a Chartered Accountant, ultimately managing a demanding finance department in a fast-paced corporate environment.
+Outside of work, I pushed myself to the extreme, training for and competing in various endurance events, including marathons, ultra-marathons, and long-distance triathlons.
+My emotional life was equally turbulent, marked by a series of unhealthy relationships and the suppression of deep-seated emotional baggage.

-Looking back, I understand how this was clearly a recipe for disaster, but at the time I was completely blind to how my behaviours and habits could effect my physical health.
-So in 2014, as the various stresses in my life mounted, and without adequate coping strategies, I quite literally ran (cycled & swam) myself into the ground.
+In hindsight, it's clear this was a recipe for disaster.
+However, at the time, I was completely oblivious to how my behaviors and habits were impacting my physical health.
+So, in 2014, as life's stresses intensified and I lacked effective coping mechanisms, I quite literally ran, cycled, and swam myself into the ground.

 Sarah Eglin, Registered Nutritional Therapy Practitioner, qualified cancer nutritionist UK, and eight-year breast cancer thriver is passionate about helping others to similarly regain their health and wellbeing following a cancer diagnosis.
 UK.